Azure-Samples/Build2024-eShopLite-Aspire-Lab/Labs/Lab 1 - Add Aspire and Service Discovery/README.md

 * The .NET Aspire Dashboard is added to your solution, which enables shortcuts to access all the project endpoints in your solution.
 * The dashboard adds logs, traces, and metrics for the projects in your solution.
 * In the **Store**'s Program.cs:
-  * Adds a call to AddServiceDefaults that enables the default OpenTelemetry, meters, and service discovery.
+  * Adds a call to `AddServiceDefaults` that enables the default OpenTelemetry, meters, and service discovery.
-  * Adds a call to MapDefaultEndpoints that enables the default endpoints, such as /health and /alive.
+  * Adds a call to `MapDefaultEndpoints` that enables the default endpoints, such as `/health` and `/alive`.

 Now we need to make sure that the **Store** can discover the **Products** backend URL through .NET Aspire's service discovery.

 ## Enabling service discovery

+Service discovery is a way for developers to use logical names instead of physical addresses (IP address and port) to refer to external services.
+So instead of having to know the IP address and port of the **Products** backend, the **Store** can refer to it by its logical name, for example `products`.

 1. Open the **Program.cs** file from the **eShopLite.AppHost** project.
 1. Update the code to first assign *ProjectResource* products to a variable, then edit the code that adds **Store** to the Aspire orchestration to also include a reference to the **Products**: